ErikVerheul/OneBacklog/README.md

 The database and the web server have secure https access.

 <b>Authentication:</b><br />
-The CouchDB build-in authentication is used
+The CouchDB build-in cookie authentication (RFC 2109) is used

 <b>Authorization :</b><br />
 The authorization is set per product and based on the following roles: